nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

     q3_4_t x = FMUL( 0b01100000, 0b00010000, 4 );
     ```

-This is actually a problem for our application, since even though the y-values in our sin table are in q0.31 format and multiplying them by any other number should yield a result that fits into the other number, because they are integers, the intermediary product may be as large as 64 bits, causing an incorrect value to get returned from the operation!
-There are several ways to To correct this, I added the `SAFE_` functions to `fixed_point.h`.
-These functions store the 32-bit operands into 64-bit integers before executing the desired operation; if the result is less than INT32_MAX (or greater than INT32_MIN), then the result is stored in the output variable and a value of `0` (meaning "no error") is returned from the function.
+Integer overflow is a commonly exploited security bug (in very similar ways to a "buffer overflow", in which an array is written to or accessed beyond its bounds), so it's my opinion that integer operations should be checked for overflow after (or as a part of) each operation.
+To do that, I added the `SAFE_` functions to `fixed_point.h`.
+These functions store the 32-bit operands into 64-bit integers before executing the desired operation (solving the above problem of fixed-point numbers being truncated before they are able to be shifted down).
+The `SAFE_` functions also check for overflow AFTER the shift; if the result is less than INT32_MAX (or greater than INT32_MIN), then the result is stored in the output variable and a value of `0` (meaning "no error") is returned from the function.
 However, if the safety check fails, then no value is stored and a `-1` is returned.
-The LUT code checks this value to make sure no math operations inadvertently overflowed or underflowed.
+The LUT code that uses these functions (which all end in `_safe`) checks this value to make sure no math operations inadvertently overflowed or underflowed.
 I chose to `ASSERT` that the error code returned is `0`, since I figured that anything else constituted a programming error.
 However, it is possible to recover from a fault like that, and another developer may simply chose to retry the operation with a larger data type for the return variable.

-The fixed-point LUTs were significantly smaller and faster than either the double or float LUTs, though at the cost of a fair bit of added complexity.
+The fixed-point LUTs were significantly smaller and faster than either the double or float LUTs (even after including overflow checks), though at the cost of a fair bit of added complexity.

 ### Adding linear interpolation